FilmAf/Collections/README.md

 by dvd_id to make it easier to merge them if you are doing it in some other way.

-It is possible that someone will step forward and get this data in a easier for people to get at it.
+It is always possible that someone will step forward and get this data in a easier format to people.

 Fields in all-titles.txt